 MANAGER

-BIRD FEEDERS SALES PERSON SECURITY GUARD AND CLEANERS
+BIRD FEEDERS SALES PERSON SECURITY GUARD ACLEANERS

 CONSUMERS

 The OWNERS dictate how they want their business to run, The MANAGER ensures the owners wishes are taken into action, ie he/she coordinates the sales person, security guard etc… on what to do and what not to do depending on how the owners wishes.
 The BIRD FEEDERS simply feed the birds, the SALES PERSON makes the sale to the consumer and documents the sale.
 The CLEANERS clean the pens while the SECURITY GAURDS protects the place.